AruniRC/colorizer-fcn/README.md

 ## Colorize FCN

 Learn to colorize grayscale images using the FCN segmentation architecture.
+A lot of this code is based off a PyTorch implementation of FCN for segmentation: https://github.com/wkentaro/pytorch-fcn

 ### Setup